viavokal/devops-exercise/README.md

 The wrapper deployer "deploy_services.sh" simply receives a set of comma seperated tags in order to decide on which task to apply from the playbook, i.e - which service to deploy.

+#### Summary
+Thanks in advance for this challange, I really enjoyed taking upon it.
+Thank you for taking the time to review this solution, would appreciate your feedback when comfortable.

+Avraham Kalvo